rounikc/Tap-plane_python/README.md

 Sound files and Graphic files copied from Clear Code's Github repo

-Download files and use Main.py to play!
+Download files and use Main.exe to start playing!